mini-roostico/subjekt-doc/Writerside/topics/DevOps.md

 - `release` releases the project to the public repository.
 - `deploy-to-registry` deploys the project to the GitHub Packages Docker registry, ONLY if the `precompute-next-version` step triggered a release.
+- `deploy-on-pages` deploys the project API documentation to GitHub Pages, ONLY if the `precompute-next-version` step triggered a release.
 - `success` is the final step of the pipeline, where the pipeline is considered successful.

 ### Subjekt - web-frontend